allegro/ralph/OVERVIEW.rst

 ************
 This submodule provides advanced Asset management system which has following features:
 	* manual inventory system
-	* can be using alongside Ralph Core discovery using reconciliation technique
+	* can be used alongside Ralph Core discovery using reconciliation technique
-	* covers complete life cycle of asset from purchase to utilization
+	* covers complete life cycle of assets from purchase to decommissioning
-	* gives ability to generating custom defined PDF documents (hardware assignments printouts for example)
+	* gives ability to generate custom defined PDF documents (hardware assignments printouts for example)
 	* integrated assets license management
 	* integrated basic hardware support/contracts management
 	* easy & usable module for generic inventory tasks